a-soleymani/safe-calculator/README.md

 # Safe Calculator

-A simple calculator built with Python to practice exception handling, user input validation, and unit testing.
+A simple command-line calculator built with Python to practice functions, exception handling, input validation, and unit testing.

 ## Features